-NOTICE IS HEREBY GIVEN that the State of Delaware (the "Issuer") has not provided an Annual Report as required by the Continuing Disclosure Agreement which was entered into in connection with the issuance of the above-captioned bonds.
-The Issuer anticipates that the Annual Report will be filed not later than .
+NOTICE IS HEREBY GIVEN that the S State of Delaware (the "Issuer") has not provided a

+Annual Report as required by the Continuing Disci losure Agreement which was entered into in connectio

+with the issuance of the above-captioned bonds.
+The he Issuer anticipates that the Annual Report will be file

+not later than .
+1

 Date: , ,

+,, ,, ,,

 STATE OF DELAWARE

+STATE OF BELLWING

+D

+Bv: